Please note: EHF is not currently accepting grant applications from additional clinics for the Clinics Pathway Approach (CPA).

 - Complete a Readiness Assessment Tool

 All applicants are required to complete a Readiness Assessment Tool in advance of submitting a Letter of Inquiry (LOI).
-Click here to access the Readiness Assessment Tool to be submitted by November 22.
-Your results and a link to the LOI will be sent to you by December 4.
-Then, the deadline to submit your LOI is December 16.
+Click here to access the Readiness Assessment Tool.
 We suggest that clinics involve a multi-disciplinary team in completing this Assessment in order to generate a more representative, meaningful response overall.
 EHF anticipates that applicants will find this assessment of value, independent of whether they apply for funding under the Clinics Pathway Approach.
 Ultimately, applicants will use results from the Readiness Assessment to guide their proposal responses and identify how EHF funding will support building capacity within specific domain(s) highlighted as gaps in their assessment results.